RDA vs RTA vs RDTA: Understanding Vaping Atomizer Types

 • Requires carrying e-liquid for dripping

-• No storage capacity; constant dripping
+• No storage; frequent dripping needed

-• Possible leakage if not dripped properly
+• Possible leakage if not dripped correctly

 RTA: Rebuildable Tank Atomizer